 Careful motorway driving will improve safety and traffic flow.
 The concertina effect caused by one motorist braking sharply often results in traffic slowing to a near stop due to the delayed reaction of drivers behind.
 If we try to observe the car three or four ahead and give ourselves some distance from the car in front we can anticipate and judge the necessary speed.
 When you see a car brake up ahead, simply remove your foot from the accelerator.
 By the time you get close to the car in front the chances are that they will have speeded up.
 You can almost make yourself responsible for stopping the concertina.

 A well-rested driver is an alert driver and has better control.
 Footwear that is light and less bulky ensures a sensitive control over the accelerator and reduces emissions.
-You may wish to consider driving without shoes or purchasing driving shoes.

 Have your eyesight tested regularly.
 If you wear glasses or contact lenses, ensure that they are in use or to hand before you start driving.
 Be aware that if you have any problem with your eyesight, you must inform the DVLA.